sclorg/s2i-php-container/README.md

     $ docker pull openshift/php-55-centos7

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all the supported versions of PHP.
-Since we are currently only support version `5.5`, you can omit this parameter.**
+Since we currently only support version `5.5`, you can omit this parameter.**

 Usage
 ---------------------
-To build simple [php-test-app](https://github.com/openshift/sti-php/tree/master/5.5/test/test-app) application, using standalone [STI](https://github.com/openshift/source-to-image) and then run the resulting image with [Docker](http://docker.io) execute:
+To build a simple [php-test-app](https://github.com/openshift/sti-php/tree/master/5.5/test/test-app) application using standalone [STI](https://github.com/openshift/source-to-image) and then run the resulting image with [Docker](http://docker.io) execute: